How Blockchain Defends Against Data Theft and Cyber Attacks?

 How can blockchain prevent data hacking

-This article takes a look at how blockchain achieves the same and later explores real-life examples of data protection by blockchain.
+This article takes a look at how blockchain data hacking achieves the same and later explores real-life examples of data protection by blockchain.

 Blockchain and Data Hacking